 The burning sensation might be accompanied by taste loss in some patients.
-The hormone levels reduce the regrowth of tongue’s taste buds resulting in temporary loss of taste.
+The hormone levels reduce the regrowth of the tongue’s taste buds resulting in temporary loss of taste.

-Reduced saliva in the mouth is undoubtedly not a piece of good news because it increases the oral microbial colonization.
+Reduced saliva in the mouth is undoubtedly not a piece of good news because it increases oral microbial colonization.
 In the absence of saliva to keep a check on decay-causing germs, the chances of severe tooth decay also multiply.